ahmedhamed1986/StoreFrontBackend/README.md

 b.
 GET '/orders/:id/complete' this will show all the COMPLETED orders that relate to certain user, using the user id.
 example: '/orders/2/complete', will return all the orders for user that have id of 2 and the order status is 'complete'.

+c.
+POST '/orders/:id/products' this will enables you to add product to your order, knowing that parametert id is relevant to order id (you will need to enter token). you must enter the "quantity" and "productID" to succeufully add the product.
+example: '/orders/2/products', will allow you to add product to order having order_id of 2.

 ## Testing
 ### Jasmine Test